- Doctors & Departments

 This is a picture of ringworm.
 The area is round and pink.
-It has a raised rough scaly border.
-The ring slowly increases in size.
-It is usually slightly itchy.
+It has a raised, rough scaly border.
+The ring slowly grows in size.
+It is often slightly itchy.

-This is caused by a fungus not a worm It can be passed from person to person.
-If you notice a rash like this contact your physcian for treament.
+This is caused by a fungus, not a worm.
+It can be passed from person to person.
+If you notice a rash like this, contact your doctor for treatment.

 This shows impetigo on the face.
 Impetigo is a skin infection caused by bacteria.
-The infection causes a red sores which leaks fluid.
-This area will then dry and become crusty.
+The infection causes a red sores which leak fluid.
+This area will then dry and become crusty as it heals.

 This photo shows a red diaper rash in the area under the diaper.

-If a yeast infection is suspected, clotrimazole cream (e.g., Lotrimin; over-the-counter) should be applied 4 times daily.
+If a yeast infection is suspected, clotrimazole cream (such as Lotrimin; over-the-counter) should be applied 4 times per day.

 This shows a rash that was caused from the skin touching the snap on the jeans.
 This person is allergic to the nickel in the snap.
 The area is red and crusty.